MarcSerraPeralta/chromagramer/README.md

-# Big Data Analysis of Music MIDI files
+# Big Data Analysis of Music using MIDI files

 Analysis of the chromagram, lenght (_L_) and vocabulary (_V_) of a given corpus of MIDI files.